While tech giants hire, startups fret — Has Brexit Britain become La La Land?

 Commercial property, where all these Google, Apple and Facebook employees are going to be housed, is in a state of post-Brexit confusion.

-A quarter of the value of commercial property deals that were in the market on June 23, the day of the EU referendum, fell through through.
+A quarter of the value of commercial property deals that were in the market on June 23, the day of the EU referendum, fell through.
 Any savvy person at one of the above tech companies would immediately have sealed a sweet deal on their new office at that point.

 And around £3.5bn worth of commercial property transactions have failed since the UK voted to leave the European Union.
 Although values have held up, all this uncertainty will have likely allowed the tech giants to play hard ball with property developers.